NBISweden/workshop-reproducible-research/docs/git.md

 This function does a number of things:

-1. Ejects the error message from git if the current directory isn't a part of a git repository into `/dev/null` (_i.e._ into nothing)
+1. Ejects the error message from git if the current directory isn't a part of a git repository into `/dev/null` (_i.e._ into nothing).
-2. Find the current branch by searching for a line that starts with `*` using the command line program `sed`
+2. Find the current branch by searching for a line that starts with `*` (*i.e.* the current branch) using the command line program `sed`.
-3. Put the current branch into parentheses with a space before it
+3. Put the current branch into parentheses with a space before it.

 We can then build our new prompt by adding this function into it: